vasilstar97/python-package-boilerplate/README.rst

 -  `my_package <./my_package>`__
    directory with the library code:

-   -  preprocessing - data preprocessing module
-   -  models - entities' classes used in library
-   -  method - library tool methods based on ``City`` model
-   -  utils - module containing utulity functions and consts
+   -  ...
+   -  ...

 -  `tests <./tests>`__
    ``pytest`` testing
 -  `examples <./examples>`__
-   examples of how methods work
+   examples of how the library works
 -  `docs <./docs>`__
    documentation sources